HegemanLab/galaxy-tardis/tardis-intro.md

 ### TARDIS Command - `upgrade_database`

-- Upgrades the PostgreSQL database schema to match the version of Galaxy running.
+- Upgrades the PostgreSQL database schema to match the version of Galaxy installed.
     - You should backup the database beforehand
-        - TARDIS can help with that.
+        - The Galaxy TARDIS can help with that :)
 - Requires that PostgreSQL be running.
-- Required Docker bind-mounts (defined by `tardis_envar.sh`):
+- Required Docker bind-mounts, defined by `tardis_envar.sh`:
     - `/var/run/docker.sock`

 ---